 Water must be used efficiently and must be recycled where practicable.
-It is an offence under section 637 of the LG Act and the LG Reg (refer to Appendix G) to waste or misuse water.
+It is an offence under section 637 of the Local Government Act 1993 and its Regulation (refer to Appendix G) to waste or misuse water.

 Dilution of liquid trade waste with water from any non-process source including Council's water supply, bore water, groundwater, stormwater as a means of reducing pollutant concentration is therefore strictly prohibited.